Something that I've had trouble realizing is that one decision does not define you.

 Bright, flowered dresses.

-Madeleine holds her favorite
+Madeleine holds her

 Book, and she is determined to finish